openstack/puppet-swift/README.md

 Overview
 --------

-The swift module is a part of [Stackforge](https://github.com/stackfoge), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects not part of the core software.
-The module its self is used to flexibly configure and manage the object storage service for Openstack.
+The swift module is a part of [Stackforge](https://github.com/stackforge), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects not part of the core software.
+The module itself is used to flexibly configure and manage the object storage service for Openstack.

 Module Description
 ------------------